dr-jpk/weather-forecast/final_report.md

 | f1-score  |     0.86 |    0.64 |        0.8 |        0.75 |           0.81 |
 | support   | 21098    | 6137    |        0.8 |    27235    |       27235    |

 The accuracy of 0.80 means that out of all the predictions made 80% were correct.
 The svm model have decent results, but still not enough to consider this model viable to be used in weather predictions.
-The recall score for the two categoris is high, and quite close, but this can't be said for the precision and the f1-score.
-The results yield are still better than for the logistic regression.
+The recall score for the two categories is high, and quite close, but this cannot be said for the precision and the f1-score.
+The results are still better than for the logistic regression.
 However, the computation time of the svm model is quite slow.
-The training time is very slow, but once the model is trained, the computation time is not still not as fast compared to other models.
-From the computation time, and the scores obtained, we can't consider svm to be a suitable model to be used in our weather predictions.
+The training time is very slow, but once the model is trained, the computation time is still not as fast compared to other models.
+From the computation time, and the scores obtained, we cannot consider svm to be a suitable model to be used in our weather predictions.

 ### RandomForestClassifier